Tag Archives: shady city

 “Don’t listen to them, lass,” he said.
 “They’re just assholes.”

-She tried to run but she bumped into a bucket of manure, almost knocking it over.
+The bros continued their farm work that afternoon surprisingly quietly. until they were interrupted by a little girl.
+When they took note of her she tried to run but she bumped into a bucket of manure, almost knocking it over.

-Chad lost his grip on her as he tried to massage his leg.
+Coops stepped aside as he tried to massage his leg.

 She squealed and she ran.
 Her exit from the stables was prevented by Buddy.

-“Where are you going?” he asked with a grin.
+“Where are you going?” he asked.

 “Let me go shit head or I’ll call my daddy.”